gartician/stowersHackathon2019/README.md

   * Papers published by Stowers scientists are distributed to high-reputation, high-impact publishers.
 Some examples include Development, Cell, Nature, eLife, PLoS Genetics, Nature Communications, Nature Genetics, etc.
   * There were two non-English papers - they were written in French.
   * Number of authors in a publication were usually greater and equal to 2 people.
 This suggests SIMR scientists are a collaborative bunch!
-  * The department with the top contribution of papers is: Proteomics, Trainor Lab, and Workman Lab, at almost equal numbers.
+  * The department with the top contribution of papers is: Proteomics, Trainor Lab, and Workman Lab, with over 80 papers each.
 Impressive!

 # Notes

 The data used in this project only includes a free trial of the scopus API.

-Acknowledgements: Sam, Matthew, David, Sophia Robb, Stowers Institute for Medical Research
+Acknowledgements: Sam, Matthew, and David from IT, Sophia from Genomics, and the Stowers Institute for Medical Research